-To meet its primary objective, this study has developed an integrated off-ramp and arterial signal control system for urban interchanges that can adjust the signal plan to minimize the queue spillback from off-ramps to the freeway mainline while maximizing throughput on their neighboring arterials.
-To do so, the proposed system has contained two principal components: (1) a set of real-time control algorithms to optimize the signal timing plans at those intersections within the impact area of the off-ramp flows; and (2) an interchange simulator to provide real-time feedback evaluation of traffic conditions on both the freeway and its neighboring arterial segments within the control area.
+To meet its primary objective, this study focused on developing an integrated off-ramp and arterial signal control system for urban interchange that can adjust the signal plan to minimize the queue spillback from off-ramps to the freeway mainline while maximizing throughput on neighboring arterials.
+The proposed system contained three principal components: (1) a real-time operational framework to effectively contend with the impact of off-ramp queue spillback on both the freeway and arterials within the interchange control boundaries; (2) an arterial control model to optimize signalizing timings at all oversaturated intersections within the impact boundaries of a congested interchange; and (3) an integrated interchange control model to minimize the total freeway and arterial delay if any off-ramp queue has spilled back to the freeway mainline.

-Unlike most existing studies on interchange traffic control, this research focuses on contending with the scenario in which traffic volumes on both the freeway and its local arterial are high enough to cause intersection overflow and off-ramp spillback to the freeway mainline segment.
+Unlike most existing models on interchange traffic control, the focus of this research was on the scenario in which traffic volumes on both the freeway and its local arterial are high enough to cause intersection overflow and off-ramp spillback to the freeway mainline segment.
 Hence, the development of control algorithms to optimize the overall operational efficiency for such congested interchanges needs to consider the tradeoff between freeway and arterial traffic delays, while also accounting for potential lane blockages at local intersections due to oversaturated traffic conditions during different control periods.

-Note that, since most target interchanges on the I-495 Capital Beltway consist of several on- and off-ramps and intersections, it is essential to ensure that implementing the optimal systemwide control will not cause any undesirable local consequences, such as increasing the left-turn queue length at a particular intersection.
-Thus, the scope of this study also includes a comprehensive sensitivity analysis of all possible traffic scenarios, based on field data from the interchange of I-495 and George Avenue, and the selection of operational constraints for each control point at the overall system optimization process.
+Note that, since most target interchanges on the I-495 Capital Beltway consist of several on- and off-ramps and intersections, it is essential to ensure that implementing the optimal systemwide control will not cause undesirable local consequences, such as increasing the left-turn queue length at a particular intersection.
+Thus, the scope of this study also included a comprehensive sensitivity analysis of all possible traffic scenarios, based on field data from the interchange of I-495 and George Avenue, and the selection of operational constraints for each control point at the overall system optimization process.